Opioid Prescribing Work Group

 - Two thresholds directed at Minnesota Health Care Program-enrolled providers with persistently concerning prescribing practices, one threshold that will trigger quality improvement and the other termination from the Minnesota Health Care Program

-A one-page overview of the OPIP and the prescribing guidelines is available (PDF).
+Read a one-page overview (PDF) of the program and prescribing guidelines.

 Appointing authority: Commissioner of Human Services.